intellectmind/Cobblemon-Ranked/README.md

 # 📊 CobblemonRanked Ranked System Documentation

 > 💡 This mod only needs to be installed on the server side.
 > Starting from v1.0.3, after installing the client, pressing the Z key by default will open the GUI

 ---

 ## 🎯 Features Overview

-### ✅ Completed Features

 - Built-in multi-language support (Chinese & English), easy to extend
 - Configurable battle arenas with auto-teleport and return